Celumusa91/Maternal-Health-Risk-Assessment-Analysis/README.md

 ### Recommendations
 ---
-1. Impliment routine blood sugar screening and early intervention programs for all pregnant women as part of standard maternal care.
+1. The government shoul impliment routine blood sugar screening and early intervention programs for all pregnant women as part of standard maternal care.
-2.
+2. The government should strengthen targeted maternal health services for older pregnant women through risk-based antenatal care and counselling.
+3.